arjun-krishna/racket_wam_sim/README.md

 # racket_wam_sim
-Tennis/Table-Tennis simulation of Barrett WAM Arm in PyBullet for LfD and RL research
+Tennis/Table-Tennis simulation of Barrett WAM Arm in PyBullet and IsaacSim for LfD and RL research

 # Table Tennis